malah-code/Android-Open-Radio/README.md

 * content_type : Station CONTENT TYPE (value auto detected / or can be read from xml metadata - if it's imported using xml file)
 * rating : Station RATING
 * category : Station CATEGORY
-* html_description : (HtmlDescription) : Station Html Description , with HTML formal, it will be visible inside in-app WebView with default header\styles located in \assets\webViewStyleDefaults.html
+* markdown_description : (markdown Description) : Station markdown Description , with markdown formal, it will be visible inside in-app in detail view card.

 # Sample Xml file
             <channels>